 By the mid 1990s the staffing focus had shifted from an all paid-per-call roster to a part-time staff and call back department.
 Don Adams was chosen to be the first full time Chief of the Mogadore Fire Department.
 Chief Adams served the department and the community in that role for 15 years until his retirement in 2012.
 During his tenure our staff size continued to grow, with improved quality and frequency of training.
 In cooperation with the Tallmadge Fire Department, a confined space rescue trailer was purchased.
 Advanced Life Support capabilities continued to improve, and new Life Pak Defibrillators were added.

 The Mogadore Fire Department continues to build on these strong foundations and proud traditions.
-We presently maintain a 1996 engine, 2003 engine, a 1995 ALS Med Unit, a 2012 ALS Med Unit, a used 75-foot ladder truck, and the confined space trailer.
-A used pickup truck with a plow is currently used as a command vehicle and for snow removal from municipal and safety parking lots, the Community Center, and the lot at the city park.
+We presently maintain a 1986 engine, 2003 engine, a 2016 ALS Med Unit, a 2012 ALS Med Unit, a 1994 75-foot ladder truck, and the confined space trailer.
+A pickup truck with a plow is currently used as a support vehicle and for snow removal from municipal and safety parking lots, the Community Center, and the lot at the city park.
 During heavy snows the plow is used to access emergency scenes.

 The Department has actively sought grant funding for equipment, training, and resources.
 We have received a $40,000 BWC Grant for new cots and loads systems for our med units.
-We received a gift from Akron General Medical Center of a new Life Pak 15 Defibrillator (a value of approx. $30,000).
-To promote interaction with ouir neighbors, we sponsored a multi-department regional grant request from FEMA, and in August 2014 we were awarded over $660,000 to purchase new self-contained breathing apparatus for five participating departments.
+We received a gift from Akron General Medical Center of 2 new Life Pak 15 Defibrillator (a value of approx. $60,000).
+To promote interaction with our neighbors, we sponsored a multi-department regional grant request from FEMA, and in August 2014 we were awarded over $660,000 to purchase new self-contained breathing apparatus for five participating departments.
 Programs like these let us work safely and efficiently with our neighbors.
+In 2018 we received a grant for and Washer / Extractor to remove cancer causing materials from our firefighting gear.

 We are also one of the first Summit County departments to institute electronic patient care reporting to hospitals, an improved system that improves reporting accuracy and completeness.